Join us on Facebook!

 Clicking on a Sample channel main button reveals a pop-up menu with several options available:

-The status box gives you informations about the sample:
+The status box gives you information about the sample:

 Play modes define the behavior of a sample channel and are divided into two families: loop and one shot.